Serious pollution incidents from water firms up 60% last year, watchdog says

 James Wallace, chief executive of River Action, said the figures “expose a brutal truth”.

-“Serious pollution incidents are rising, sewage discharges remain rampant, and our rivers are spiralling toward ecological collapse,” he said.
+He added: “Serious pollution incidents are rising, sewage discharges remain rampant, and our rivers are spiralling toward ecological collapse.

 “This is not just regulatory failure; it is a national disgrace.”

-He added that the “most egregious polluter” Thames Water should be put into special administration to start the reset.
+He said the “most egregious polluter” Thames Water should be put into special administration to start the reset.

 Under the Water (Special Measures) Act introduced by the Government last year, the watchdog will have greater powers to take swift action against polluting companies.

-To boost funding for water regulation, the Environment Agency is also consulting on a new levy on the water sector to recover the cost of enforcement activities while the Environment Department (Defra) last week confirmed a 64% increase in its funding from 2023/2024.
+To boost funding for water regulation, the Environment Agency is also consulting on a new levy on the water sector to recover the cost of enforcement activities, while the Environment Department (Defra) last week confirmed a 64% increase in its funding from 2023/24.

 A Water UK spokesperson said: “While there have been some improvements, it is clear that the performance of some companies is not good enough.